In this blog post, you’ll find the 14 best cameras for podcasting that will help you level up your podcast experience.

 According to a study by Jay Harrison, it’s not only me who discovers new podcasts on social media.
 Here is a little bit of stats

-Considering the first statistic, it’s absolutely clear that actively posting on social media, promoting your personal website, and setting up a newsletter with your show’s highlights can be a game-changer for your podcast career.
+Considering the first statistic, it’s absolutely clear that actively posting on social media, promoting your personal website, and setting up a newsletter with your show’s highlights can boost your podcast visibility.

 What to Consider When Choosing Video Cameras for Podcasting

-Before you pick a camera for podcasting from the list we prepared for you, there are a few things to consider to ensure you get the right gear for your needs.
+Before you choose a camera for podcasting, here are a few factors to consider so you can get the right gear for your needs:

 Camera Accessories